felipevw/Applied-Deep-Neural-Networks-Exercises/README.md

 # Exercises of Applied Deep Learning

-A variety of exercises and test of deep learning across mutiple platforms
+A variety of exercises and test of deep learning techniques in Tensorflow framework

 Index